Pendle Way in a Day

 Barrowford, United Kingdom • 6 Feb 2027

-The route is a full circular of the Pendle Way starting in Barley at the foot of Pendle and passes through villages including Blacko, Barnoldswick via Weets Hill, Earby, Laneshawbridge, Wycoller, Boulsworth Bottoms, Catlow Bottoms, Higham and Newchurch, and includes a climb up Pendle Hill.
-The shorter option follows a modified route to Laneshawbridge before rejoining the Pendle Way.
-The course is waymarked with the Pendle Witch and the organiser provides a full map, GPX files and written instructions.
+The full circular route of the Pendle Way passes through several villages in East Lancashire, including Blacko, Barnoldswick via Weets Hill, Earby, Laneshawbridge, Wycoller, Boulsworth Bottoms, Catlow Bottoms, Higham, and Newchurch.
+The course includes a climb up Pendle Hill.
+The shorter option follows a modified version of the path to Laneshawbridge before joining the main Pendle Way route.